-EI - Base Category EI - Regional Pilot Within last 10 years: Within last 5 years: Experience 3+ years of experience as a business owner-manager, OR, 4+ years of experience as a senior manager, OR, a combination of 1+ year of experience as a business owner-manager and 2+ years of experience as a senior manager.
-Net worth At least \$600,000 At least \$300,000 Education Obtained a post-secondary credential, OR, experience as an active business owner-manager for at least 3 of the last 5 years with 100% ownership in the business Business proposal You must submit a business proposal to establish a new business or purchase of an existing business in B.C.
-You must submit a business proposal to establish a new business in B.C. and be referred by an enrolled community Ownership percentage At least one-third (33.33%) At least 51% Investment Minimum \$200,000 Minimum \$100,000 Job creation Must create at least one full-time equivalent job for a Canadian citizen or permanent resident of Canada Location Anywhere in British Columbia Participating communities Exploratory visit required?
+EI - Base Category EI - Regional Pilot Within last 10 years: Within last 5 years: Experience · ars of experience as a business owner-manager, OR, 4+ years of experience as a senior ger, OR, a combination of 1+ year of experience as a business owner-manager and 2+ years erience as a senior manager Net worth At least \$600,000 At least \$300,000 Education Obtained a post-secondary credential, OR, experience as an active business owner-manager for at least three of the last five years with 100% ownership in the business Business proposal You must submit a business proposal to establish a new business or purchase of an existing business in British Columbia You must submit a business proposal to establish a new business in British Columbia and be referred by an enrolled community Ownership percentage At least one-third (33.33%) At least 51% Investment Minimum \$200,000 Minimum \$100,000 Job creation Must create at least one full-time equivalent job for a Canadian citizen or permanent resident of Canada Location Anywhere in British Columbia Participating communities Exploratory visit required?
 No Yes.
 You must engage and visit an enrolled community for support before registering Language requirement?
-No, language test may be requested if official language skills claimed Minimum of CLB 4 equivalent in English or French.
-Must submit copy of language proficiency test at registration Partner with co- registrant?
-Yes No Partner with a local business/person?
-Yes Include a key staff?
-Yes No Registration scores Total 200 points (120 points for self-declared section; 80 points for business concept).
+Minimum of CLB 4 equivalent in English or French.
+Must submit a copy of valid language proficiency test results at final report (if not previously submitted) Minimum of CLB 4 equivalent in English or French.
+Must submit copy of valid language proficiency test at registration Partner with BC PNP co- registrant allowed?
+Yes No Partner with a local business/person allowed?
+Yes Registration scores Total 200 points (120 points for self-declared section; 80 points for business concept).
 Must score minimum of 32 points in business concept section Total 200 points (140 points for self-declared section; 60 points for business concept).
-No minimum business concept score Registration timeframe Registrations are scored within 6 weeks Registrations are scored within 4 weeks Net worth verification Yes, you must obtain a net worth verification report if you are invited to apply Application timeframe Application decisions are typically made within 4 months Interview required for approval?
-Yes Minimum amount of time to submit a final report 18 months after issuance of a work permit 12 months after issuance of a work permit Fees Registration: \$300 Application: \$3,500 Key staff application: \$1,000 Registration: \$300 Application: \$3,500
+No minimum business concept score Registration timeframe Registrations are scored within six weeks Registrations are scored within four weeks Net worth verification Yes, you must obtain a net worth verification rep ort if you are invited to apply Application timeframe Application decisions are typically made within fo our months Interview required for approval?
+Yes Minimum amount of time to submit a final report 18 months after issuance of a work permit 12 months after issuance of a work permit Fees Registration: \$300 Application: \$3,500 Registration: \$300 Application: \$3,500